 Library Science Degree

-Library Science is a field of study that is considered multidisciplinary as it applies to management, practices, education, and technology associated with the library or a school.
-Library Science degree holders within the school system are often technology specialists or school librarians.
-These individuals are often very important to the school as a go to person with access and knowledge in the technology field as well as other forms of research material.
+Library science is a field of study that is considered multidisciplinary.
+It applies to the management, practice, education, and technology associated with a library or a school.
+Library science degree holders within the school system are often considered technology specialists or school librarians.
+These individuals are important to a school as the "go to" person with access and knowledge in the fields of research and technology.
 If serving as the school librarian, it will also be your responsibility to order and maintain grade level appropriate selections of books within a budget.
 The librarian is also responsible for the movement of these books in and out of the library and must keep track of each book and student who has chosen to borrow that book.

 Bachelor's Degree in Library Science